Tom-Ryder/VIforSDEs/README.md

 Note that the parameter posteriors in tensorboard are parameterised using log-normals.

 #### Running the Example
-This example assumes a known, constant known variance of the measurement error (you can change the value in the data file) and attempts to learn:
+This example assumes a known, constant known variance of the measurement error (you can change the value in the data file, i.e. 'TAU') and attempts to learn:

 - The latent diffusion process.
 - The parameters in the description of the SDE.